Renovated Stone Farmhouse in 12 Acres

 Original open fireplaces and built in pine cupboards in bedrooms.

 Telephone points in several rooms and terrestrial and satellite television points available in all main rooms.
-Broadband internet of around 7MB available.
+Broadband internet of around 7MB available with fibre optic due to be installed in early 2022.

 Mains water and electricity and a fully compliant septic tank for drainage.